j-hussain/NBody-Py/README.md

-# DeepDecks
+# N-Body
-A artificial intelligence who will learn how to play Blackjack using Q-learning and the MC-TS method.
+A python implementation for the N-body problem; this program uses Newton's law of Universal Gravitation.